Fairmount Line: Electrification

-In the years following the cancelation of the Indigo Line proposal in 2016, transit advocates and lawmakers have called for the full electrification of the Fairmount Line.
+In the years following the cancellation of the Indigo Line proposal in 2016, transit advocates and lawmakers have called for the full electrification of the Fairmount Line.
 In June 2022, the MBTA indicated plans to convert the Fairmount Line to electric service in 2028–29.
 Catenary would not be installed on the line; battery electric multiple units (BEMUs) would be used, with a charging location at Readville.
 In December 2023, MBTA Commuter Rail operator Keolis solicited a proposal to procure BEMUs and implement 20-minute headways on the Fairmount Line by 2027 as leverage for contract renewal; the MBTA issued a notice of due diligence in March 2024.
 The MBTA board approved the $54 million proposal in July 2024, with the new equipment to enter service in early 2028.
 Keolis will construct a light maintenance facility for BEMUs as part of the contract.
 By November 2024, Keolis expected to issue a request for proposals for rolling stock in December 2024 and for financing in early 2025.
 The rolling stock RFP was released in February 2025, followed by the financing RFP in May 2025.
+Stadler was selected in May 2026 to provide seven 4-car trainsets with purchase options for 96 additional cars.
+Rock Rail will finance the construction of the trainsets and lease them to Keolis for 15 years, with agreements with the MBTA to transfer them to a future commuter rail operator if Keolis's commuter rail operating contract is not renewed after 2027.
+The first trainsets are planned to be delivered for testing in Q4 2029.

 Midday and weekend service on the line was reduced on June 2, 2025, to accommodate replacement of all track in preparation for the new rolling stock.
-The $12 million project was expected to be complete that fall.
-As of October 2025, a six-track layover facility for the electric Fairmount Line trains is planned to be built at Widett Circle.
+Regular service resumed on December 1, 2025, after completion of the $12 million project.
+As of May 2026, a two-track maintenance facility is planned to be built at Readville Yard with possibility of future expansion, along with charging stations for 7 BEMUs and an electrical substation.
+Potential use of layover tracks at Widett Circle was also noted.
+Previous plans from October 2025 involved a six-track layover facility for the electric Fairmount Line trains to be built at Widett Circle.